 Work for Clients

-Tilden advises many of RW&G’s water-related clients, including but not limited to Nipomo Community Service District, Marina Coast Water District, State Water Contractors, San Bernardino Municipal Water District, and Beaumont Cherry Valley Water District.
+Tilden advises many of RW&G’s water-related clients, including but not limited to Nipomo Community Service District, Marina Coast Water District, Antelope Valley-East Kern Water Agency, San Bernardino Municipal Water District, and Beaumont Cherry Valley Water District.

 Tilden advises most of the RWG’s Public Works Departments, including the Cities of Agoura Hills, Beverly Hills, Buena Park, Fairfield, La Mirada, Mill Valley, Palmdale, Rancho Cucamonga, Seal Beach, Temecula, and Westlake Village.

 Tilden regularly works with Public Works staff in establishing a sufficient record for finding bidders to be nonresponsive when they fail to submit a proper bid, thereby minimizing the potential for a lawsuit with a disgruntled bidder.
 Tilden also works with Public Works staff on payment, performance, and warranty bond issues, and has successfully prosecuted several multi-million dollar recoveries against performance bond sureties and general contractors.
 Tilden successfully extricates many public entity clients from mechanics liens and other contractor/subcontractor disputes in an economical manner.